t-sokade/ETLScenario/README.md

 Invoke-AzDataFactoryV2Pipeline -DataFactory "<DATA FACTORY NAME>" -PipelineName "IngestAndTransform"
 ```

-Or you can also open the Data Factory, select Author & Monitor, and trigger the copy pipeline, then the spark pipeline from the portal.
+Or you can also open the Data Factory, select Author & Monitor, and trigger the pipeline from the portal.
 [Here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-adf#trigger-a-pipeline) is a tutorial that shows you how to trigger pipelines from the portal.

 To verify that the pipelines executed you can either
 1. Navigate to the monitor section on ADF through the portal.